Protocol for judicial appointments

 Email all documents to support your expression of interest to:

-Expressions of interest remain current for two years.
+Expressions of Interest can be lodged at any time during the year (commencing 1 July) and will automatically lapse on 30 June each year.
 If your details change in this time, email updated details to Judicial-Appointments@justice.qld.gov.au.

-If you want to continue your expression of interest after two years, you will need to re-apply.
+If you want to continue your expression of interest, you will need to re-apply each year.

 - 1 x Court of Appeal Judge for the Supreme Court.
 EOI closes on 13 March 2024.

 - 1 or more Trial Division Judge(s) for the Supreme Court.
 EOI closes on 13 March 2024.